Work About

 Digital Editor · Signal + Publish

-Loyal readership beyond algorithmic reach
+Loyal readership beyond algorithmic reach.
+Flexible monetisation without hard paywalls.

-"AI answers queries before readers reach us"
+AI answers queries before readers reach the site.
+Hard paywalls kill discovery.

-41% drop in organic search traffic in 18 months
+−41% organic search traffic in 18 months

-Journey Map
+Journey Maps

 Following Arjun across six stages - from discovery to the loyalty flywheel.

-DISCOVER ONBOARD CREATE AWAIT CONVERT LOYALTY EMOTION Happy Neutral Unhappy 🙂 😟 😊 😐 🤩 😄 EXPERIENCE • Finds ZZAZZ via Twitter • Reads about Publish features • Compares payout vs. Substack "Payout terms look better here" • Creates account, sets up tiers • Attempts CSV list import • Hits friction with 3-step import "Why 3 separate CSV exports?" • Writes piece, adds paywall break • Previews on mobile • Hits Publish with confidence "Free vs. paid - on my terms" • Shares on Twitter & LinkedIn • Checks analytics every hour • Open rate 34%, no read-depth "Did they read the whole piece?" • Gets paid subscriber alert • Reviews payout dashboard • First ₹299 earned "Someone paid.
-This piece landed." • Reader shares via Signal • New readers discover creator • Organic distribution begins "I just need to write."
-TOUCHPOINT Marketing site Publish · Setup Publish · Editor Analytics · Terminal Publish · Payout Signal · Publish OPPORTUNITY OPPORTUNITY Clearer comparisonvs.
-Substack OPPORTUNITY 1-click listmigration OPPORTUNITY Web ↔ emailpreview parity OPPORTUNITY Read-depth beyondopen rate OPPORTUNITY Link conversionto trigger piece FLYWHEEL ✦ Creator-readerloop begins
+DISCOVER ONBOARD CREATE AWAIT CONVERT LOYALTY EMOTION EXPERIENCE TOUCHPOINT OPPORTUNITY Happy Neutral Unhappy 🙂 😟 😊 😐 🤩 😄 • Finds ZZAZZ via Twitter • Reads about Publish features • Compares payout vs. Substack “Payout terms look better here” • Creates account, sets up tiers • Attempts CSV list import • Hits friction with 3-step import “Why 3 separate CSV exports?” • Writes piece, adds paywall break • Previews on mobile • Hits Publish with confidence “Free vs. paid - on my terms” • Shares on Twitter & LinkedIn • Checks analytics every hour • Open rate 34%, no read-depth “Did they read the whole piece?” • Gets paid subscriber alert • Reviews payout dashboard • First ₹299 earned “Someone paid.
+This piece landed.” • Reader shares via Signal • New readers discover creator • Organic distribution begins “I just need to write.”
+Marketing site Publish · Setup Publish · Editor Analytics · Terminal Publish · Payout Signal · Publish OPPORTUNITY Clearer comparison vs. Substack OPPORTUNITY 1-click list migration OPPORTUNITY Web ↔ email preview parity OPPORTUNITY Read-depth beyond open rate OPPORTUNITY Link conversion to trigger piece FLYWHEEL ✦ Creator-reader loop begins

 How Might We